 Having been refurbished both physically and spiritually by this Christian couple together with their family, I was provided a wife by the Lord, Lynn, born-again in faith, lovely in manner, intelligent in mind.
 Together we set out for Atlanta, Georgia, where we both got jobs.

 A Real Missionary With A Real Message

 In September 1988, we left Atlanta to go as missionaries to Asia.
-It was a year of deep fruitfulness in the Lord that once I would never have thought was possible.
-Men and women came to know the authority of the Bible and the power of Christ's death and resurrection.
-I was amazed at how easy it is for the Lord's grace to be effective when only the Bible is used to present Jesus Christ.
+It was a year of deep fruitfulness in the Lord, which at one time I would never have thought was possible.
+Men and women came to know the authority of the Bible and the power of Christ’s death and resurrection.
+I was amazed at how easy it is for the Lord’s grace to be effective when only the Bible is used to present Jesus Christ.
 This contrasted with the cobwebs of church tradition that had so clouded my 21 years in missionary garments in Trinidad, 21 years without the real message.

 Testimony to the Gospel of Grace